Security and risk management leaders must implement proper protection to protect users’ personal data.

 Many IoT devices will process data in insufficiently protected states, posing significant challenges to SRM leaders seeking to ensure data security and privacy compliance.
 Critical areas to focus on include data flow, threat response and people awareness.
 Furthermore, they will need to determine if the business aims to launch an IoT initiative on legacy devices or on new custom devices that allow influencing the security design.
 Each scenario will require a different approach to enable security, and ultimately ensure privacy.

-Gartner clients can learn more in the report “Preserve Privacy When Initiating Your IoT Strategy” by Bart Willemsen, et al. This research is part of the Gartner Trend Insight Report “Business Benefits of the Internet of Things,” a collection of research focused on three aspects of business benefits impacted by IoT: operational efficiency, new customer experiences and enhanced business models.
+Gartner clients can learn more in the report “Preserve Privacy When Initiating Your IoT Strategy” by Bart Willemsen, et al. This research is part of the Gartner Special Report “Implementing and Executing Your Internet of Things Strategy,” a collection of research focused on three key themes underlying successful IoT transformation – establish leadership, design for success and execute effectively.

 Learn more at the global Gartner Security & Risk Management Summits.Explore Gartner Events